BBMRI-ERIC/csv2cbio/example/README.md

 ### Functions
 Not only in columns, we can use _functions_.
 These might come from existing modules.
 Just provide `name.of.module.function_name` path.
 But remember, ALL FUNCTIONS get as a first value the main value - based on context.
-In columns, it is either a constant or the column value (see above) in question.
-With aggregation rules, it will be an array (see below).

 Custom functions are defined in custom functions file, which you need to specify path to.
 ````python